carisaelam/carisaelam/README.md

 **`Software Developer`** | **`Educator`**

 **I write code and love learning new things!** I started coding in August 2023 through self-teaching and online communities like [The Odin Project]([https://theodinproject.com](https://www.theodinproject.com)).
 I’ve loved figuring things out on my own, building cool projects, and learning new languages.
-This summer, I went all-in with Ruby on Rails, spending hundreds of hourse learning, building, and experimenting.
+This summer, I went all-in with Ruby on Rails, spending hundreds of hours learning, building, and experimenting.
 It’s been really rewarding, and I love the challenge!

 <h3>Get in Touch!</h3>
 <p>